paddycodesabit/Emerging-Digital-Methodologies-EDM-2025/README.md

 # Emerging Digital Methodologies – EDM 2025

-This repository contains raw data from the EDM 2025 Call for Papers.
+This repository contains the raw data from the EDM 2025 Call for Papers.

 ## Data
 - `data/edm_cfp_raw_data.xlsx`